Topical review on acousto-optical Floquet engineering of single-photon emitters: Floquet analysis of the resonance fluorescence spectrum

-In this section, we investigate the resonance fluorescence (RF) spectrum of the periodically modulated, optically driven TLS discussed in the previous section in the framework of Floquet theory.
+Here we investigate the RF spectrum of the periodically modulated, optically driven TLS, discussed in the previous Sec.~\ref{sec:model}, in the framework of Floquet theory.
 The time-integrated RF spectrum is given by~\cite{mollow1969power,wigger2021resonance,groll2025read}

 where $\Gamma$ describes the resolution of the spectrometer and $\omega$ is the frequency shift of the detected light relative to the laser frequency $\omega_l$.
 The argument $\omega_l+\omega$ on the left-hand side of Eq.~\eqref{eq:I_RF} accounts for the fact that we perform the calculations on the right-hand side in the frame rotating with the laser frequency $\omega_l$.
 The two-time correlation function $C(t+\tau,t)=\expval{\sigma_+(t+\tau)\sigma_-(t)}$, with $\sigma_+=\ket{x}\bra{g}$ and $\sigma_-=\ket{g}\bra{x}$ describing transitions in the TLS, can be calculated using the quantum regression theorem for the case of Markovian dynamics described by Eq.~\eqref{eq:lindblad}~\cite{breuer2002theory}